13 Coding Games for Kids

 Subsequent courses use a programming block approach, but students can choose to view the generated text code.

-This series of four courses comprise a curriculum organized for use in the classroom and consistent with ISTE standards.
+This series of four courses comprise a curriculum organized for use in the classroom and is consistent with ISTE standards.
 Best of all, each course is free of charge.

 8. Bitsbox